Meet Our Writers

 María Eugenia Vaz Ferreira

 María Eugenia Vaz Ferreira, born in Montevideo in 1875, was the vanguard for women poets in Uruguay in the early twentieth century.
-Her poetry addresses themes of longing, hetero- and homoerotic love, solitude and alienation.
-Critics have variably categorized her work as Parnassian, Symbolist, Romantic and Modernist.
-In addition to her poetry she wrote three dramas in verse and composed musical scores.
-She became professor of literature and Secretary in the University for Women in Montevideo.
+Critics have variously categorized her work as Parnassian, Symbolist, Romantic, and Modernist, implying that she wrote across literary styles.
+Her poetry addresses themes of longing, hetero- and homoerotic love, solitude, and alienation.
+Vaz Ferreira is perhaps most closely identified with modernismo, wherein her work can be read as shared human experience and an assertive expression of female consciousness.
+In addition to poetry she wrote three dramas in verse and composed musical scores.
+She became a professor of literature and Secretary of the University for Women in Montevideo.
 Afflicted with episodic depression and chronic illness, she died at age 49.
-Although her literary work is truly outstanding, to date few poems are available in translation.
-The Island of the Songs is the first translation of her book La isla de los cánticos, published posthumously in 1925.
+Although her literary work is truly outstanding, to date few poems have been available in translation.
+The Island of the Songs is the first full-length translation of her book La isla de los cánticos, published posthumously in 1925.